Link: Apply now for The Blue Business® Plus Credit Card from American Express

-If you’re into collecting points then the Amex Blue Business Plus Card is an absolute must.
+If you’re into collecting points, then the Amex Blue Business Plus Card is a card you should absolutely consider.
 Earning 2x Membership Rewards points, which I value at a ~3.4% return, is awesome.
 Best of all, you’re getting all of this with a no annual fee card that earns points that can be transferred to airline and hotel programs, and you’re getting access to Amex Offers and more.

 Just keep in mind the $50,000 limit every calendar year for earning the 2x points.

 Let’s take a look at some of the other cards that are worth considering, either in place of the Amex Blue Business Plus, if you’re looking for a cash back card, or if you’re looking for a card to use beyond your first $50,000 of spending per calendar year.

 Comparison: Blue Business Plus Vs. Blue Business Cash